Kiran8620/Countdown/README.md

 4. The remaining time will be displayed and updated every second.
 5. When the countdown reaches zero, the message "Time's up!" will be displayed.

-## Project Structure

-- `index.html`: The main HTML file containing the structure of the webpage.
-- `style.css`: (Optional) A separate CSS file if needed for additional styling.
-- `script.js`: (Optional) A separate JavaScript file if needed for additional functionality.

 ## Deployment

 This project is hosted using GitHub Pages.
 To deploy your own version: